 The third greatest reef in the world lies here at Dry Tortugas.
 Though I typically do not snorkel, I wasn’t going to let this opportunity pass me by.
 There is snorkel gear on the island should you need it, and changing rooms at the dock.

-If I were guessing, I would say we saw over 100 different kinds of fish and sea life.
+If I were guessing, we saw over 100 different kinds of fish and sea life.
 Peyton saw a five-foot stingray and me, a seahorse, while we both admired the grouper, parrotfish, angelfish, and lobster.
 I could have kicked myself for not bringing an underwater camera.

 Whether you are a novice or a pro, you will want to get wet in the Dry Tortugas National Park.
 Swimming and recreational fishing are two other ways to stay entertained.
 Lastly, enjoy sunbathing and soaking up some rays on the warm sand.